mendix/docs/content/en/docs/appstore/connectors/opc-ua.md

 ### 4.1 Client State

 This connector is designed for usage with multiple Servers if necessary.
 The state for each OPC UA Server is kept by the Client in an object of the entity **OpcUaServerCfg**.
-This needs to be populated before the actions of the OPC UA Client Connector can be used.
+This needs to be populated before the actions of the OPC UA Client connector can be used.

 {{< figure src="/attachments/appstore/connectors/opc-ua/opcuaservercfg.png" alt="OPC UA Server configuration entity" width="300" >}}